mnets/pymnet/CONTRIBUTING.md

 ## Getting started

-Best way to begin contributing is by create a fork of this project on GitHub, makeing your modifications and sending in a pull request.
-Refere to [GitHub documentations][github-how-to] on the basic workflow.
+The best way to begin contributing is by creating a fork of this project on GitHub, making your modifications, and sending in a pull request.
+Refer to [GitHub
+documentations][github-how-to] on the basic workflow.

-Currently, the code is hosted on GitHub at https://github.com/mnets/pymnet
+Currently, the code is hosted on GitHub at https://github.com/mnets/pymnet.

 Before commiting a lot of time and making big changes, it might be a good idea to talk about it with the developers by creating an issue.

 [github-how-to]: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project